 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

-Pour the milk into crockpot; cover and cook on HIGH for 1 1/2 hours.
+Pour the milk into a crock pot; cover and cook on high for 1 1/2 hours.

-Add the oyster mixture to the hot milk.
-Reduce the heat to LOW and continue cooking for about 1 to 2 hours, stirring occasionally.
+Add the oyster mixture to the hot milk in the slow cooker.
+Reduce the heat to low and continue cooking for 1 to 2 hours, stirring occasionally.

-- If you are working with fresh shucked oysters, make sure to save the liquids within the shells as you shuck them.
+If you are shucking your own oysters, don't forget to save the liquid within the shells as you shuck them.

 - For a richer broth, use 1 quart of half-and-half with 1 quart of whole milk.

-- Before you simmer the oysters, add about 1/2 cup of chopped green onions to the butter in the saucepan and saute until translucent.
-Add the oysters and liquid and continue with the recipe.
+- Before you simmer the oysters, add about 1/2 cup of chopped green onions to the butter in the saucepan and sauté until translucent.
+Add the oysters and their liquid and continue with the recipe.